Electronic & Computer Engineering BEng (Hons) (with Foundation Year)

 Year One

-In the first year, you will develop the theoretical knowledge and practical skills that underpin Electronics and Computer Engineering.
-Topics studied include:
+This is a broad introduction to the subject and you develop the theoretical knowledge, problem solving and practical skills that underpin Electronic and Computer Engineering:

 Year Two